Philipp-Sc/llm-fraud-detection/README.md

 [1.0, 0.0, 1.0, 0.0, 1.0, 0.0]
 ```

+# Evaluation

-# Training Data
+## Training Data
-Trained and tested with the following training data.
+Trained and tested with the following datasets.

 ```
 enronSpamSubset.csv